 Looking for a printer to help you with yearbook printing or sports book printing?
 Even though we live in a digital age, there is nothing like a yearbook or sports book to keep cherished school memories.
 We print lots of books at Publishing Xpress, but there is something very special about a school sports book or a yearbook.

-Tips for Your Yearbook Publishing Project
+Tips for Your Yearbook Printing Project

-Decide early on which binding option you want to use.
+Decide early on which binding option you want to use for your yearbook printing.
 The most popular options are perfect bound and saddle stitch, but we have also printed many plastic coil and wire-o books.
 On the three binding options other than saddle stitch, you will need to add an extra margin on the bound side of the book.
 We recommend 1/2 inch margin on the three sides that aren’t bound and 3/4 of an inch on the bound edge.
 With plastic coil and wire-o, that side is punched and you want to make sure that the text is not punched on that side.
 With perfect binding, part of that edge of the page will be caught in the spine.
 Large margins will ensure that there are no issues, but you need to be aware of this as you are designing.

 More than most books, yearbooks and sports books have a large number of photos.
 Those photos, especially in sports books, can come from numerous sources, making it difficult to ensure that all photos looks similar.
 Some might be light, some might be dark.
 Some might be high resolutions, some might be low.
 Although it will take extra time, you should check every photo for the following: 1.
 Is the resolution at least 300 dpi?
 Even if you are starting with 300 dpi, if you enlarge the photo, you will reduce the resolution.
 2. Take an overall look at the photo and determine if it needs to be lightened or darkened so that it looks similar to other photos in the book.
 3. Make sure that the photo is in a CMYK (cyan-magenta-yellow-black) color format.
 If it is RGB (red-green-blue) color format, you will want to convert the photo yourself to CMYK.
 If you let the printing machines make the conversion, you may get unintended color shifts in the photos.